ghostmoustache/techwriting/Managing_Item_Checkouts_in_Alma.md

 ## Check Out Items to a Patron
 Notes
 * Only current students, faculty, staff, and courtesy card holders can check out items
-* Ask to see the patron’s BGSU ID first.
-If they don’t have that, ask for some form of official photo ID such as a driver's license, state ID, passport, etc. If they don’t have any of those things, you can verify their identity by asking them to show their Canvas dashboard page on their device.
+* Ask to see the patron’s **BGSU ID** first.
+If they don’t have that, ask for some form of **official photo ID** such as a driver's license, state ID, passport, etc. If they don’t have any of those things, you can verify their identity by asking them to show their **Canvas dashboard page** on their device.
 * There is no amount of money owed or overdue books that will block people from checking out more items, as long as they are a current student, faculty, or staff.

 Steps
-* Open the patron search: press Alt + W to open Manage Patron Services
-* Identify the patron:
-* Scan their ID card or search by name if needed
-Open the patron record:
-Select the correct user from search results
-Scan item barcodes:
-Each scanned item will be added to the patron’s account Confirm checkout:
+1. While in Alma, click Alt+W to bring up the Patron Identification screen.
+2. Scan the patron’s BGSU ID card to bring up their account.
+If they don’t have their card and they don’t know their number, search for their name by typing it in the open text field and selecting it from the drop-down menu.
+Once you’ve found them, select the Go button.
+3. The patron’s account will open.
+Scan the barcode stickers on their books.
+4. Desensitize the books by passing them over the desensitizer.
-Inform the patron of the due date
+5. Let the patron know the due date for the return of the items.

+## Interlibrary Loan (ILL) Checkouts
+1. Bring up the patron’s account in Alma as you would for a regular check out.
+Note: the book will not show in their account.
+2. Let the patron know the due date, as written on the cover slip.
+3. Desensitize the item.
+4. Write your initials and the date on the pink slip, then put the slip in the basket on the shelf behind the supervisor’s desk.
+Some ILL books are library use only, and will have a yellow flag.
+When the patron returns the item, ask whether they will be back to look at it again.
+If they haven’t finished with it, put it back on the hold shelf for next time.

+## Laptop Checkouts
+MacBooks check out like any other item, but they check out for **7 days** and you must **issue a charger** at the same time.
+To borrow a laptop, patrons need to have completed a Laptop Agreement, the green form on top of the MacBook cart.
+1. Check the patron’s record to see if they have already completed a Laptop Agreement.
+If they have, it will show in their record in the User Notes section in the left-hand navigation panel.
+2. If they haven’t yet completed a Laptop Agreement, have them read and sign the form.
+3. Fill in the staff area on the back of the form yourself, with the patron’s ID number, your name, and the time.
+4. Hand the completed form to the Desk Supervisor.
+5. If the patron hasn’t borrowed one of our laptops before, let them know that they need to log in while they’re on campus.
+When they’ve done that once, they’ll be able to use the computer off campus.
+If they don’t, they won’t.
+6.	**Do not desensitize.**
+7. Laptops can be renewed 3 times as long as there are no holds waiting.
+8. Laptops need to be checked in at the desk when they’re returned.
+Make sure the charger is with the MacBook.
+If it isn’t, tell the patron to bring the MacBook back with the charger: i.e., **don’t check in a MacBook when the charger isn’t present**.
+9. If all of the MacBooks are currently on loan to other patrons, the patron can place a hold on one.

 ## Renewal Guidelines
-Patrons can renew most items unless one of the following conditions applies:

-The item has reached the maximum number of renewals Another patron has placed a hold
-The item type is non-renewable (e.g., equipment, reserves) Renewal Methods
-Online via patron account
-In person at service desk
-By phone or email

-## Special Case: Interlibrary Loan (ILL)
-ILL items do not appear in the standard account view Due dates are listed on the item slip
-Renewal requests must be submitted by the patron Approval is determined by the lending institution
-## Special Case: Laptop Checkout
-Requirements
-Patron must complete a Laptop Agreement
-Key Rules
-* Loan period: 7 days
-* Charger must be included
-* Renewal allowed up to system limit
-* Must be returned to service desk
-## Troubleshooting
-Item Won’t Renew
-## Check for:
-Renewal limit reached
-Active hold by another user
-Overdue status
-Incorrect Due Date
-Verify patron account expiration
-Update account if needed
-🧠 Notes
-Always verify patron identity before accessing account details Follow system prompts for holds and restrictions Escalate unresolved issues to a supervisor
+Patrons can renew their items by signing into their library account.
+The quickest route for a patron to access their account is the “My Account” link in the top navigation bar on the library’s home page.

+Patrons can request a renewal in person, over the phone, email, or via chat.
+Verify the patron’s identity before giving any information about titles of books checked out, by asking for two pieces of information, for example, name and ID number.
+See the appendix for a list of the item renewal limits.

+Reasons items don't renew:
+*	The item has too many renewals.
+Patrons can renew most items.
+The message “maximum renewals reached” will indicate that they have exceeded the maximum amount.
+If the items are owned by BGSU and there are no holds on them, they can be presented in person, checked in, then checked back out to reset their renewals.
+*	Another patron has requested the item.
+The current borrower must return it.
+*	The patron is trying to renew an overdue book in their library account.
+Overdue books can only be renewed from within Alma.
+*	The item is not a renewable item.
+Items which can’t be renewed include reserves, headphones, Bloomberg laptops, chargers, and headphones.